|

 Heart Mountain Relocation Camp, Wyoming.

 excluded from coastal areas of the west coast persons of Japanese descent.
-It mattered not that individuals were born in
+It mattered not that an estimated two-thirds of the individuals

 camps in the interior west were, in fact, American citizens.
 Those relocated were required to sell their busnesses, homes,